background-image

 • Anomaly detection and fault analysis

 Any error, whether a master data error or a hiccup in the logistics processes, can lead to a financial loss or sabotage an entire operation.
-This is where AI in logistics backs employees up by enhancing the accuracy of data monitoring and supply chain management.
+This is where AI in transportation and logistics backs employees up by enhancing the accuracy of data monitoring and supply chain management.
 In the latter case, AI solutions are often paired with IoT sensors attached to vehicles, machines, or forklifts, responding to unnatural noises or tracking alarming performance patterns.

 In addition to audio-based anomaly detection, AI in logistics can also be based on visuals by combining ML models with computer vision.
 This enables AI to evaluate manufactured products in accordance with the references it was given, identify faults, and send corresponding notifications.